dialogue about learning languages

 Intermediate Listening Series 1 Lesson 14- Dialogue about Learning Languages in English

-In this lesson, you listen to an English conversation between two people talking about learning languages.
+In this lesson, you listen to an English conversation between two people speaking about learning languages.

 Previous Listening Lesson